Top US House Democrat sees Republican 'civil war' as shutdown looms

 By David Morgan

+Republicans have said that such a deal could allow the House to move forward on the defense spending bill this week.

+But it was unclear whether the measure had sufficient Republican support to pass the chamber.
+The spending cuts were also likely to draw opposition from Democrats in the House and Senate, who reject the immigration provisions.

-Hakeem Jeffries, the top House Democrat, faulted the Republicans who hold a narrow 221-212 majority in the chamber as they bicker over spending and pursue a against President Joe Biden while the United States faces a possible fourth partial government shutdown in a decade.
+Republicans hold a narrow 221-212 majority in the chamber as they bicker over spending and pursue a against President Joe Biden while the United States faces a possible fourth partial government shutdown in a decade.

-"Let's be clear.
-House Republicans are in the middle of a civil war," Jeffries told ABC's "This Week" program, adding that the result has been "chaos, dysfunction and extremism" in Congress.

-McCarthy is struggling to bring fiscal 2024 spending legislation to the House floor with Republicans fractured by hardline conservative demands for spending to be cut back to a 2022 level of $1.47 trillion - $120 billion below the spending that McCarthy agreed with Biden in May.

-"What we should be focused on right now is avoiding an unnecessary government shutdown that will hurt the ability of our economy to continue to recover," Jeffries said.

-McCarthy has also begun to face calls for floor action seeking his ouster from hardline conservatives and others who have accused him of failing to keep promises he made to become speaker in January following a revolt from some of the most conservative Republicans in the House.
+McCarthy has begun to face calls for floor action seeking his ouster from hardline conservatives and others who have accused him of failing to keep promises he made to become speaker in January after a revolt from some of the most conservative Republicans in the House.

 McCarthy signaled a tougher stand with hardliners, telling the Fox News "Sunday Morning Futures" program that he would bring the stalled defense bill to the floor this week.
 The House last week postponed a vote on beginning debate on the defense appropriations bill due to opposition from the hardliners.